Paul Romanuk

-Paul Romanuk (born October 31, 1961) is a Toronto sportscaster and writer.
-He was born in Oshawa, Ontario, Canada.

-Romanuk did television play-by-play for the Toronto Maple Leafs and the NHL on Sportsnet.
+Paul Romanuk (born October 31, 1961) is a Canadian sportscaster and writer.
+He has provided television play-by-play commentary for the Toronto Maple Leafs, the NHL on Sportsnet, and the NHL on TSN.

 Early life

-Raised in Oshawa, Romanuk grew up a hockey fan, playing road hockey and watching Hockey Night in Canada.
-He would simultaneously develop a fondness for sportscasting by watching hockey games called by HNICs play-by-play announcer Danny Gallivan.
-Furthermore, the youngster also followed Bill Hewitt's announcing work as well as Dan Kelly's whose broadcasts he listened to on KMOX out of St. Louis.
+Raised in Oshawa, Romanuk grew up a hockey fan, playing road hockey.
+Watching games called by Hockey Night in Canada play-by-play announcer Danny Gallivan, the youngster simultaneously developed an interest in sportscasting.
+Furthermore, he also followed Bill Hewitt's announcing work as well as Dan Kelly's on the St. Louis-based KMOX AM radio station.

-Despite growing up 60 km from Toronto, in the 1970s, young Romanuk became a fan of the Montreal Canadiens whom he took a liking to by watching CBC's Peterborough-based CHEX-TV channel 12 affiliate, which usually carried HNIC`s national feed that often featured Canadiens games called by his broadcasting hero Gallivan, alongside colour commentator Dick Irvin Jr., while, in contrast, CBLT-TV channel 6, the CBC's flagship station in Toronto, carried Toronto Maple Leafs games called by Bill Hewitt and Brian McFarlane.
+Despite growing up 60 km from Toronto, in the 1970s, rather than embracing the Maple Leafs, young Romanuk became a fan of the Montreal Canadiens whom he took a liking to through his broadcasting hero Gallivan by watching CBC's Peterborough-based CHEX-TV channel 12 affiliate that usually carried HNIC`s national feed, often featuring Gallivan-called Canadiens games alongside colour commentator Dick Irvin Jr..
 Stating to have been "as much in love with Gallivan as I was with the Habs", Romanuk considers the broadcaster to be as much a part of the 1970s Canadiens as their star players Guy Lafleur, Steve Shutt, Ken Dryden, Serge Savard, etc.

-In 1981, Romanuk moved to Toronto in order to study at Ryerson Polytechnical Institute's radio and television arts program.
+In 1981, Romanuk moved to Toronto to study at Ryerson Polytechnical Institute's radio and television arts program.

 Career

 Early years

-From 1981 until 1984, in parallel with attending classes at Ryerson, Romanuk did unpaid work on Toronto Marlboros Sunday broadcasts on CKLN-FM, Ryerson's campus radio station.
-He began as a stats and technical equipment associate for play-by-play announcer Michael Landsberg before taking over the play-by-play duties following Landsberg's departure.
+From 1981 until 1984, in parallel with studies at Ryerson, Romanuk volunteered on Toronto Marlboros Sunday broadcasts on CKLN-FM, Ryerson's campus radio station.
+He began as a statistics and technical assistant for play-by-play announcer Michael Landsberg before taking over the play-by-play duties following Landsberg's departure.

-In 1983, Romanuk, still a student at Ryerson, got his first paid job in broadcasting, getting hired to provide radio colour commentary for the Ontario Hockey League's Oshawa Generals on CKAR alongside play-by-play man Mike Inglis.
-By 1984, Inglis moved on and Romanuk took over the play-by-play duties.
-He continued on the job even after graduating, performing it until 1987.
+In 1983, Romanuk, still a Ryerson student, landed his first paid job in broadcasting, providing radio colour commentary for the Ontario Hockey League's Oshawa Generals on CKAR alongside play-by-play man Mike Inglis.
+By 1984, Inglis moved on and Romanuk took over the play-by-play duties; continuing in the role after graduating and performing it until 1987.